 We’re ‘collateral damage’ in stoush over airline territory

-A business leader has warned our community will end up being "collateral damage" if Rex follows through on its announcement to cut passenger flights to the region.
+A business leader has warned our community will end up being "collateral damage" if Regional Express follows through on its announcement to cut passenger flights to the region.

-She said Rex receives government funding and it need to remember that Northern Rivers' communities had supported them for a long time, and need to do everything possible before cancelling services.
+She said Rex received government funding and needed to remember Northern Rivers' communities had supported them for a long time, and needed to do everything possible before cancelling services.

 "The past 12 months has been pretty hard times," she said, with airline travel being hit hard by COVID-19 restrictions.